York Minster: 1984 fire

 On 9 July 1984, York Minster suffered a serious fire in its south transept during the early morning hours.
 Firefighters made a decision to deliberately collapse the roof of the south transept by pouring tens of thousands of gallons of water onto it, in order to save the rest of the building from destruction.
 A total of 114 firefighters from across North Yorkshire responded to the fire and contained it, while York Minster's staff and clergy rushed to preserve historical objects in the building.
 The glass of the south transept rose window was shattered by the heat but the lead held it together, allowing it to be taken down for restoration.
 A subsequent investigation found an 80% chance that the fire was caused by a lightning strike to a metal electrical box on top of the roof, a 10% chance that the fire was caused by arson, and a 10% chance that the fire was caused by an electrical fault.
 Some traditionalist Anglicans suggested the fire was a sign of divine displeasure at the recent consecration as Bishop of Durham of David Jenkins, whose views they considered heterodox.

-A repair and restoration project was completed in 1988 at a cost of £2.25 million, and included new roof bosses to designs which had won a competition put on by BBC Television's Blue Peter programme for children.
+A repair and restoration project was completed in 1988 for £2.25 million, and included new roof bosses to designs which had won a competition put on by BBC Television's Blue Peter programme for children.
 The roof trusses were rebuilt in oak, but some were coated with fire-retardant plaster.

 2002 West Door renewal

-In 2002, the carvings round the great west door, which had become severely weathered, were replaced with new sculptures carved by Minster masons to designs by the sculptor Rory Young, telling the Genesis story.
+In 2002, the carvings around the great west door, which had become severely weathered, were replaced with new sculptures carved by Minster masons to designs by the sculptor Rory Young, telling the Genesis story.